A Commonsense

 Can Parents Have Joint Decision Making in Saskatchewan if They Don’t Live in the Same Place?

-Suppose they live in the same town and can negotiate a mutually agreed upon shared parenting arrangement, in that case, the courts will likely approve joint decision making.
-That said, depending on the town and its size, there can still be challenges if it takes considerable time to drive back and forth between the towns.
+Suppose the parents live in the same city and can negotiate a mutually agreed upon shared parenting arrangement – in that case, they may also be able to agree to joint decision-making.
+That said, depending on the city and its size, there can still be challenges if it takes considerable time to drive back and forth between residences.

-It can be more complicated if one parent wants to move to another town and still share parenting time.
-If the parents are trying to share parenting 50/50, but there’s a considerable commute that’s not convenient or practical during the week (especially for school-age children), a different arrangement may need to be made, such as the child living with one parent during the week to have a stable school life, while the other parent may see the child less often, such as on some weekends or school holidays.
+It can be more complicated if one parent wants to move to another town or city and still share parenting time.
+If the parents are trying to share parenting 50/50, but there’s a considerable commute that’s not convenient or practical during the week (especially for school-age children), a different arrangement may need to be made, such as the child living with one parent during the week to have a stable school life, while the other parent may see the child on other times, such as on some weekends or school holidays.

 Both parents should keep in mind that the courts will look at what’s in the child’s best interests, and they may not think a constant back-and-forth meets those guidelines.